busycaesar/MERN_Stack_Template/README.md

 ## Features

-1. Jest for unit testing.
-(To be completed)
-2. Supertest for testing APIs.
-(To be completed)
-3. CI pipeline for checking lint errors and running tests (To be completed)
-4. Function for fetching backend APIs from frontend using axios.

-To prevent this template from being opinioniated in regards to styling library, it is not already configured with the project.
-However following are the steps to install various libraries, if required:
+To prevent this template from being opinioniated in regards to styling library, it is separated in different branches.

-1. Bootstrap
+1. `Bootstrap` Branch
-2. Tailwindcss
+2. `Tailwindcss` Branch

 ## How to run the project